henloh/WarframeCollector/readme.md

 ## Plans
 I would like to publish the app on a website so you dont have to run it local.
---Please consider donating to found the server.
-Small --donations already help, 1gb of storage can support arround 12000 users.

 If you have experience with scaled up node.js servers please let me know.